 Which Way Should The Teeth Be Facing On A Circular Saw Blade?

-Circular saws are an indispensable part of any workshop because of their versatility.
+Circular saws are an indispensable part of any workshop because of the versatility the bring to a tool kit.
 With different blade types and sizes, they are guaranteed to cut through almost any type of material with minimal effort.

 They are also quite portable and can be carried around to where they are needed, especially given the cordless battery-powered versions.